 Lockouts happen when procedure codes are unable to be billed on the same day under certain conditions.
-Lockout rules only apply when procedure codes are being claimed for the same beneficiary on the same day by the same provider.
-If the rendering provider NPIs are different, lock out rules do not apply.
+There are a few kinds of lockouts.
+Some lockout rules only apply when procedure codes are being claimed for the same beneficiary on the same day by the same provider.
+If the rendering provider NPIs are different those lockout rules do not apply.
 In the billing manuals and ACBHD code tables, codes that cannot be billed on the same day as other codes are listed in the Lockout Codes column.
+Other lockouts are site specific, for example if a member is admitted to an inpatient psychiatric facility, all outpatient mental health services are locked out except the day of admission and day of discharge.